martinschorb/volumealign/docs/usage.md

 At the moment, only `N5` is available as **output type**.

 Pick the desired **output path** and the result will appear in a sub-directory `aligned` with the date and a reference to the stack.

+Make sure that the contrast in the slice viewer fits your expectations of the final data.
+If not, adjust it.
+The ouptut data intensity will be scaled accordingly.

 With the known number of tiles and the estimated run time for exporting a tile, the necessary compute resources for the stack are predicted and can be checked in **Compute settings**.